DenisTomas/constructors_inheritance_college_challenge_java/README.md

 The project demonstrates the usage of constructors and inheritance in Java.
 The `Associate`, `Collaborator`, and `Supplier` classes inherit from a common `Person` class, showcasing code reuse and class hierarchy.

-- `Associate`: This class represents an associate with an associate number and a situation.
+- `Associado`: This class represents an associate with an associate number and a situation.
-- `Collaborator`: This class represents a collaborator with a position.
+- `Colaborador`: This class represents a collaborator with a position.
-- `Supplier`: This class represents a supplier with a trade name and a website.
+- `Fornecedor`: This class represents a supplier with a trade name and a website.

 ## 🛠 Technologies